Albert0i/RU204/tragedyM.md

 - How to implement the migration plan?
 - How long does it takes and manpower involved?

-And post-migration monitoring after cutover:
+And post-migration monitoring before cutover:
 - Data Validation: Verify that the migrated data matches the source data in terms of accuracy and completeness.
 - Functional Testing: Test the applications that rely on the database to ensure they function correctly with Oracle.
 - Performance Testing: Assess the performance of queries and transactions in the new environment.